Augustine0077/Augustine0077/README.md

 ## My Interests
 - **Machine Learning**: I'm passionate about using data to solve real-world problems.
 I'm currently working on a diabetes prediction project using various machine learning algorithms such as Logistic Regression, Decision Tree, Random Forest, K-Nearest Neighbors, and Support Vector Machine.
-- **Cloud Computing**: I'm interested in leveraging cloud platforms to build scalable and efficient applications.
-I'm actively exploring the Google Cloud Ready Facilitator Program organized by the Developer Student Clubs at the College of Engineering Thalassery.
 - **Open Source**: I believe in the power of open-source software and enjoy contributing to projects that make a difference.

 ## Let's Connect!